Additional Non-Profit Services

-Permeant Resident is someone who lived in that state for more than 6 months out of the year and/or more than 183 consecutive days.
+Someone who lived in that state for more than 6 months out of the year and/or more than 183 consecutive days.

-Part Year Resident is someone who lived in any state for more than 183 consecutive days during the year.
+Someone who lived in any state for more than 183 consecutive days during the year.

-Nonresident is someone that worked any other states and/or have any type of income from any state.
+Someone that worked any other states and/or have any type of income from any state.
 You are considered a nonresident if you lived in any of the states 183 consecutive days or less.
 Examples of income that you may have received: wages, lottery winnings, rental properties and income through any type of business or trust.

 Tax-free states, which excludes income tax

 (Alaska, Florida, Nevada, South Dakota, Texas, Tennessee, Washington, Wyoming)

 Tax- Free States, which excludes Dividends and Interest Income

 Above mentioned states in the USA that don’t have income taxes for earned income, but they do tax dividend and interest income.